pomke/ht-mailer/README.md

   <a href='http://example.com/unsub/{{unsubscribeToken}}'>Unsubscribe here.</a>
   ```

+  Note, when passing multiple email addresses in the 'to' field, the unsubscribe
+  token will only apply to the first address in the list.
+I don't recommend using
+  unsubscribeToken in an email with multiple to recipients, it doesn't make much
+  sense.

 Templates are configured via the tempaltes attribute in the config JSON, and
 can contain a file path for: markdown, text, html.